-- Revisit and revise the planning unit management plan as new information is discovered on an annual basis; - Continued support of PG&E's recovery efforts for Shasta Crayfish; - In accordance to the Outdoor Recreation plan, a day use area along Fall River, a parking area nearby, and a trail from day use to parking area will be developed. - Initiate development of a youth outdoor education program, based on findings of the assessment done in year three. - Meeting on an Annual basis with the conservation easement holder regarding the terms of the monitoring of the easement will be following the same procedure as the first year;
+- Revisit and revise the planning unit management plan as new information is discovered on an annual basis; - Continued support of PG&E's recovery efforts for Shasta Crayfish; - Removal of old grazing fence near Fall River; - In accordance to the Outdoor Recreation plan, a day use area along Fall River, a parking area nearby, and a trail from day use to parking area will be developed. - Initiate development of a youth outdoor education program, based on findings of the assessment done in year three. - Meeting on an Annual basis with the conservation easement holder regarding the terms of the monitoring of the easement will be following the same procedure as the first year;

-Fifth year
+Fifth year and beyond

-- Work with PG&E to investigate cooperating to install interpretive signage regarding wildlife stewardship along the river near the proposed trails; - Work with BLM to investigate cooperating to install interpretive signs at the campground areas regarding local history, role in hydropower generation, habitat restoration, traditional plants, and Native American heritage in the area; - Continued support of PG&E's recovery efforts for Shasta Crayfish; - Revisit the Rangeland Management Plan to determine if revisions are necessary; - If deemed feasible in the youth education plan, implement a youth outdoor education program.
+- Work with PG&E to investigate cooperating to install interpretive signage regarding wildlife stewardship along the river near the proposed public day use sites; - Work with PG&E to investigate cooperating to install interpretive signs at the day use areas regarding local history, role in hydropower generation, habitat restoration, traditional plants, and Native American heritage in the area; - Continued support of PG&E's recovery efforts for Shasta Crayfish; - Revisit the Rangeland Management Plan to determine if revisions are necessary; - If deemed feasible in the youth education plan, implement a youth outdoor education program. - Determine if further enhancements or improvements would benefit the users, resources, and conditions of the Fall River Valley (such as shade structures at the day use area) - Determine feasibility of installing a youth camp on land outside the FERC boundaries and whether funding exists to complete the project the while adhering to the applicable regulatory requirements such as NEPA, and CEQA just as the Tribe routinely does when such developments are done.